kameo4189/PRNet-keras/README.md

 |<img src="evaluation_result/Test_image_3_example_uvmap.PNG">|<img src="evaluation_result/Test_image_3_example_alignment.PNG">|<img src="evaluation_result/Test_image_3_example_mesh.PNG">|<img src="evaluation_result/Test_image_3_example_pointcloud.PNG">|

 #### 2. Demo with HTTP server
-To make it convenient, I created a RestfulAPI server for requesting predicted restored mesh on both local and the internet (using ngrok url by [ColabCode](https://github.com/abhishekkrthakur/colabcode) library)
+To make it convenient, I created a HTTP server that using RestfulAPI for requesting restored mesh on both local and the internet (using [ColabCode](https://github.com/abhishekkrthakur/colabcode) library).
-Attention is that APIs of server receive and send files that are converted to string and put inside json body.
-When sending or receiving files by json, you need to convert files back from string type.
+Attention is these APIs of server receive and send files that are converted to string and put inside json body.
+When receiving files by json, you need to convert files back from string type.
 To convert a file to string, you need to read all file to byte array and convert it to its equivalent string representation that is encoded with base-64 digits.
   |Language|Source Code|
   |--------|-----------|
   |Python|``` base64Str = base64.b64encode(byteArray).decode() ```|
   |C#|``` string base64Str = Convert.ToBase64String(byteArray); ```|

-To convert a string back to file, you need to convert this string, which encodes binary data as base-64 digits, an equivalent 8-bit unsigned integer array.
+To convert a string back to file, byte array of file content is an 8-bit unsigned integer array which is equivalent to base-64 digits encoded string.
   |Language|Source Code|
   |--------|-----------|
   |Python|``` byteArray = base64.b64decode(base64Str) ```|